 Years 1 and 2

-Following the introductory sessions you will begin an integrated programme consisting of themes covering the three main elements of the core course: Scientific Basis of Medicine; Doctor and Patient; and Clinical Experience.
+You will undertake an integrated programme covering the three main elements of the core course: Scientific Basis of Medicine; Doctor and Patient; and Clinical Experience.

 - Molecules, cells and Disease includes molecular and cell biology, genetics, blood and blood-forming tissues, metabolism, infection, immunity, cell pathology, and cancer.

 - Life Support Systems includes the skin, cardiovascular, respiratory, alimentary and urinary systems, and the anatomy of the thorax, abdomen, pelvis and perineum.

 - Foundations of Clinical Practice includes communication skills, society and health, medical ethics and law, and epidemiology in practice, and information technology.
 The initial element of clinical experience (the First Clinical Attachment), plus problem-based learning and personal and professional development, is also part of this theme and are taught in small groups.